 Combine writing and speaking with the Get Shakin' with Adverbs Activity.
 This simple revision strategy encourages students to match appropriate adverbs to sentence stems.
 After each sentence is matched with an adverb, have students read their sentences aloud for assessment.
 Students can work individually, in pairs, or in groups, engaging all students.
 You will want to add this exercise to your adverbs activities teaching toolbox!

-One way to edit and revise writing is to ask questions regarding word choice particularly adverbs and adjectives.
+One way to edit and revise writing is to ask questions regarding word choice—particularly adverbs and adjectives.
 Adverbs tell about verbs, adjectives, and other adverbs.
-Often, the adverb ends in –ly but not always.
+Adverbs commonly, but don’t always, end in “–ly”.
+That is where our adverb chart comes in.
 The following questions about adverbs provide one way students can self-edit and strengthen their writing using adverbs.
-Are adverbs modifying verbs, adjectives, and other adverbs?
-What word tells when?
-What words tells how?
-What word tells to what extent?
-Help your students identify adverbs that do not end in –ly with my Adverbs Anchor Chart (pictured above).
-Download it for free!
+An anchor adverbs chart can serve as a reminder for students in your writing classroom.